 The most common use for small silicone tubing is electrical sleeving.
 This is so because of its thin walls and flexibility.
 For the carrying of liquids and powders, medium-sized silicone tubing is utilized.
 Large silicone tubing is mostly utilized in applications involving air ducts and dielectrics.

-Medium silicone tubing is often employed in the pharmaceutical and food industries.
-It is mainly used in applications where hygiene is critical.
+Medium silicone tubing is often employed in the pharmaceutical and food industries, mainly in applications where hygiene is critical.
 Platinum silicone tubing is a common all-rounder tubing free of ketones and peroxide.
 This makes it ideal for the medical, food, dairy, and vending industries.
 This type of silicone tubing makes sure of the preservation of the taste.
-It does not also taint the produce that it carries.
+It does not taint the producet it carries.
 Cured silicone tubing is also utilized as a general purpose form of tubing that is very good and can be used with food.

 The different types of silicone tubing include: